yinqiwen/ardb/doc/spatial-index.md

 # 2D Spatial Index #
 Ardb add 2d spatial data index support in v0.7.0.
-This document explain the storage/search details.
+This document explain the design details.
-Generally, this solution can be simplely described as 'GeoHash + Sorted Set'.
+Generally, this design can be simplely described as 'GeoHash + Sorted Set'.
 It's easy to port this solution to redis.

 ## Internals ##
 ### Spatial Data ###
 2d spatial point can be described as a tuple like (latitude, longtitude, value).
 The point would be stored as an element in a sorted set.
 ### GeoHash Integer ###
-[Geohash](http://en.wikipedia.org/wiki/Geohash) is a latitude/longitude geocode system which could encode latitude/longtitude with a precision into bits value.
+[Geohash](http://en.wikipedia.org/wiki/Geohash) is a latitude/longitude geocode system which could encode latitude/longtitude with a precision into several bits.
 More precision would make geohash result more bits.
 Since sorted set only accept number as the score value.
 We need a way to convert the geohash result to a number value.
 I wrote another C99 library [geohash-int](https://github.com/yinqiwen/geohash-int) to encode latitude/longitude to a 64bit integer.
-(Almost all geohash libray listed in [Geohash wiki](http://en.wikipedia.org/wiki/Geohash) only give a string result.
+(Almost all geohash libray listed in [Geohash wiki](http://en.wikipedia.org/wiki/Geohash) only give a base32 string result.
 That's why i write that library).

 ### Store Spatial Data ###
 Only two steps:
-1. Use [geohash-int](https://github.com/yinqiwen/geohash-int) to encode latitude/longitude with 25 steps which would generate a 52bit integer value.
+1. Use [geohash-int](https://github.com/yinqiwen/geohash-int) to encode latitude/longitude with 26 steps which would generate a 52bit integer value.
 This result would have a distance precision about 0.6 meters.
 2. Use the 52bit geohash integer as the score value, and use 'ZADD' command to store the spatial data.

     ZADD key <GeoHash50Bits>  <value>
 ### Search  ###
 The search condition is a given coordinate and radius.
 For example, seach all points within a 1000m radius of longitude/latitude coordinate (120.0, 25.0).

 First of all, We should estimate the geohash encoding bits by raius value first.
-Since geohash value represent a box, considering the esge case refered in [Geohash Wiki](http://en.wikipedia.org/wiki/Geohash), to serach in a fastest way, we need find the smallest geohash box with surrounding 8 geohash box that could cover all points in radius in the worst case.
+Since geohash value represent a box, considering the edge case refered in [Geohash Wiki](http://en.wikipedia.org/wiki/Geohash), to serach fast, we need find the smallest geohash box with surrounding 8 geohash box that could cover all points in radius in the worst case.
 This is a simple table about the estimate geohash encoding bits with radius.

     HashBits, Radius Meters
     52, 0.5971